 Arrisueño received her BFA at the University of Maryland, where she focused almost exclusively on fiber art.
 Her creative talent and technical skills were duly recognized through several awards including the Sadat Art for Peace Award, delivered by Nelson Mandela, and first prize in Viridian Artists, Inc National Competition juried by the late Robert Rosenblum, curator at the Guggenheim Museum in NYC.
 Arrisueño also interned at the DC’s Hirshhorn Museum and Numark Gallery, and Vertigo Gallery in London.
 She put her business savvy and artistic aptitude to work and established DeNada (which commonly means “you’re welcome,” in Spanish), initially selling handbags and t-shirts.
 Over the years, the DeNada collection has grown to include knitwear and knit accessories such as scarves, shawls, sweaters, gloves and hats.

-Arrisueño currently lives in Washington, DC with her best friend and husband, artist Kelly Towles, their son, and their two dogs Mia and Kobi.
+Arrisueño currently lives in Washington, DC with her best friend and husband, artist Kelly Towles, their son, and their dog, Kobi.